ryouchinsa/ryouchinsa.github.io/edit/README.md

 # Create polygon using SAM
 Change the mode to "Create polygon using SAM".
 Select a model among [MobileSAM](https://github.com/ChaoningZhang/MobileSAM), [EfficientSAM](https://github.com/yformer/EfficientSAM), [HQ-SAM](https://github.com/SysCV/sam-hq), and [Segment Anything models](https://github.com/facebookresearch/segment-anything).

 Press start button to start downloading the model and preprocessing the image.
 After preprocessing, you can click positive and negative points.
 Pressing the option key, you can switch the positive mode and negative mode.

-Press enter key to finish labeling.
+Press an enter key to finish labeling.

-Press escape key to cancel labeling.
+Press an escape key to cancel labeling.

 ![sam_polygon](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/09f08a66-cafa-4145-862e-409abadb3800)